workmanjack/lyric-mood-classification/README.md

 For more information, please see `scrape_lyrics.py`.

-`python scrape_lyrics.py -t a & python scrape_lyrics.py -t b` to run in parallel (for artists starting with letter a or b). use `fg` to switch between processes so you can quite with ^C
+`python scrape_lyrics.py -t a & python scrape_lyrics.py -t b` to run in parallel (for artists starting with letter a or b). use `fg` to switch between processes so you can quit with ^C

 ### Indexing Lyrics